rohitkannan/SA-for-CCP/README.md

 # SA-for-CCP
 Julia codes for the paper "A stochastic approximation method for chance-constrained nonlinear programs"

-To run the stochastic approximation examples, change the "model" entry in stochapprox_template.jl and run this file.
+Stochastic approximation: Run stochapprox_template.jl after changing the "model" entry in this file.
-For examples "normopt_noniid" and "resource", the corresponding folders contain files to obtain a better estimate of the risk levels at the final solutions.
+The folders for the examples "normopt_noniid" and "resource" contain files to obtain a better estimate of the risk levels at the final solutions returned by this method.

-To run the scenario approximation examples, change the "modelName" entry in scenapprox_template.jl and run this file.
+Scenario approximation: Run scenapprox_template.jl after changing the "modelName" entry in this file.
-For example "normopt_noniid", the corresponding folder contains code to obtain a better estimate of the risk levels at the final solutions.
+The folder for example "normopt_noniid" contains code to obtain a better estimate of the risk levels at the final solutions returned by this method.

-To run the sigmoidal approximation example, run sigapprox_template.jl.
+Sigmoidal approximation: Run sigapprox_template.jl.

-Make sure to change the output directory in all of the above files.
+Note: Make sure to change the output directory in all of the above files.